rlite/rlite/README.md

 #############################################################################

-The demonstrator is a tool written in Python which allows you to deploy arbitrarily complex networks, in your PC, using light Virtual Machines.
+The demonstrator is a tool written in Python which allows you to deploy arbitrarily complex RINA networks, in your PC, using light Virtual Machines.

 Enter the demo directory in the repository and run